JPR editorial Styleguide

 Another useful site: the HoaxKill website at http://www.hoaxkill.com/ will backtrack for you up the chain of letters you’ve received and tell all the people who sent you the message that they’ve been party to a malicious hoax.

-Here is one other spam fighting site:
+Here are two other spam fighting sites: